My Approach to Helping

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 I have worked with many people who spoke about the stigma against therapy in their family, community or culture.
 I encourage them to define for themselves what brought them to therapy, what they want from it, and then how it helped them change over the course of time.
 It is a unique relationship and support, offering perspectives that are not otherwise available.
-I emphasize that it takes courage, not weakness, to face difficult issues.
-Therapy is not something that is "done to you"; through the collaboration, my clients develop a sense of self-efficacy and improved self esteem.
+I emphasize that it takes courage to face difficult issues - this is not weakness!
+Therapy is not something that is "done to you"; through the collaboration, clients strengthen their own sense of self-efficacy and improved self esteem.